 Land Acknowledgment

 The City of Brandon is located on Treaty 2 land, home of the Anishinaabe, Cree, and Dene Peoples, the unceded territory of the Dakota, and the homelands of the Red River Métis.
+This page intentionally left blank.

 Contents